Chemistry

 Examples and applications of Fermi energy and Fermi level include:

-3. Energy Band Engineering: Fermi energy and Fermi level can be harnessed for engineering energy bands, altering the electronics of materials to fit specific purposes.
-By manipulating the Fermi level through doping or layering materials that possess specific energy band structures, scientists can produce materials with improved conductivity, light absorption, or thermoelectric efficiency that provide desired characteristics such as improved conductivity or thermoelectric performance.
+3. Energy Band Engineering: Fermi energy and Fermi level can be harnessed for engineering energy bands, altering the electronics of materials in order to fit specific purposes.
+By manipulating Fermi level through doping or layering materials that possess specific energy band structures, scientists are able to produce materials with improved conductivity, light absorption or thermoelectric efficiency that provide desired characteristics such as improved conductivity or thermoelectric performance.

 4. Thermoelectric Materials: Fermi Energy and Fermi Levels play a significant role in the research of thermoelectric materials which convert heat energy to electricity or vice versa, or vice versa.
 Their location within a Fermi Level impacts the physical structure and transport characteristics as well as thermoelectric effectiveness of thermoelectric materials; understanding and optimizing Fermi energy could result in creating superior thermoelectric materials capable of recovering waste heat as well as energy conversion more effectively than before.